ncatlab/nlab-content/pages/3298.md

   \,.
 $$

-On the other hand, a representable $X$ has itself a _[[simplicial T-algebra]]_ of functions, which under the monoidal Dold-Kan correspondence also identifies with a cochain dg-algebra, but then mecessarily in non-positive degree to match with the above convention.
+On the other hand, a representable $X$ has itself a _[[simplicial T-algebra]]_ of functions, which under the monoidal Dold-Kan correspondence also identifies with a cochain dg-algebra, but then necessarily in non-positive degree to match with the above convention.
 So we write

 $$
   \mathcal{O}(X)